“Everything must go!”

 This is the “endowment effect,” and is one way that loss aversion can manifest itself “in the wild” (aka, outside of a lab).

 With mugs and catastrophic diseases behind us, we have a sense of what loss aversion is.
-Now we ask—how do marketers use loss aversion?
+But where do marketers use loss aversion?

 The answer?
 Everywhere.

-Check your inbox—if you’re on the newsletter for any brand, you’re sure to have some “LAST CHANCE TO BUY” emails in there.
+Check your inbox — if you’re on the marketing newsletter for any brand, you’re sure to have some “LAST CHANCE TO BUY” emails in there.

 Watch TV.
 In between reruns of How I Met Your Mother, check the commercials for “limited-time offers.”